Planetarium Show: Out There - The Quest for Extrasolar Worlds

 FALL 2025 VOCATIONAL SKILLS REGISTRATION

 Recognizing the need for continued support beyond the age of 22, JJC introduced the After 22 program in Spring 2025.
-This initiative offers vocational skills classes to neurodiverse adults who have aged out of high school programming, providing them with opportunities to learn new skills and explore their interests.
+This initiative offers vocational skills classes to neurodiverse adults who have aged out of high school programming by offering classes that focus on practical skills, career training, academic enrichment and community integration.

-To learn more, please fill out the interest form, and member of the Pathways to Independence programming staff will reach out to you.
-We will notify those that sign up when we will be offering Fall 2025 classes.
+To learn more, please fill out the interest form, and a member of the Pathways to Independence programming staff will reach out to you.